Autodesk/RolloutManager-iOS/README.md

 #### Configuration Dictionary Structure
 The structure of the configuration dictionary that is consumed by the Rollout Manager consists of sub-dictionaries:

-1. The experiment level, here we define the experiment ids (experiment names)
+1. The experiment level, here we define the experiment unique name
 1. The experiment options:
    1. Settings, at this moment the Rollout Manager supports three options:
       1. is_sticky - receives a YES\NO option.